hyling/kean.github.io/_posts/2017-09-03-smart-retry.markdown

 A couple of important points to keep in mind are:

 - You should _not_ ignore errors observable sequence in your `notificationHandler`.
 If you do and for example just return a timer from the handler, then the timer will simply run in parallel with the source sequence!
-This would probably not be want you intended.
+This would probably not want you intended.
 - In RxSwift 3.x if the trigger completes the source sequence also completes.
 This might not be what you expect.
 This behavior might change in [RxSwift 4](https://github.com/ReactiveX/RxSwift/issues/1082).
 I would suggest not to rely on it in your code.

 ## Delay Options